 - Designing rehabilitation programs

-- Division II college sports at Chestnut Hill College and Lincoln University
+- Team coverage: One high school football team, Division I college sports at Drexel University, Division II college sports at Chestnut Hill College and Lincoln University

-- Mass event coverage: Philadelphia Marathon, Rock and Roll Half Marathon, and College Rugby Championship
+- Mass event coverage: Philadelphia Marathon and Rock and Roll Half Marathon

 - MSK ultrasound procedures

 Clinical time for the fellow includes the following:

 - One half-day per week of primary care clinic